British Steel rescue deal

-The beleaguered British Steel firm, which employs 4,000 people in the UK, is now on the brink of securing a rescue deal with Chinese firm Jingye.
+British Steel on brink of securing rescue deal with Jingye

 The takeover, however, will likely entail job cuts of up to 10 per cent, or about 500 jobs.
 Senior trade union reps unanimously endorsed the package in order to secure the future of the business with significant investment from Jingye.
 Now, the rescue deal awaits approval from regulators before going forward.

 The trade unions representing workers at British Steel, including Unite, GMB and Community issued a joint statement today (January 24) on the rescue deal.
 The statement read:

 The Steel Committee has been meeting with Jingye representatives to discuss their business plan and in particular its proposals relating to employment.

 As British Steel is in liquidation any new owner could just offer new contracts with statutory minimum terms and conditions.
 There is no legal obligation to do more, nor to consult on any changes.
 These talks also took place in the context of the special managers having made it clear that there will not be another sales process for the whole business if the Jingye deal does not complete.
 British Steel would be broken up and sold in parts.

 Importantly, the employment package is also in the context of Jingye’s £1.2 billion investment plan.
 We have seen the detail and this investment would transform the business and secure the future of British Steel.

 Over the past 10 days there have been detailed discussions and a lot of back and forth between the unions and Jingye but we have reached a point where there is an outcome regarding employee pay, terms and conditions.
 These discussions have been extremely challenging but with British Steel in liquidation it is clear that if the business is to survive change is required.